 Interim Director, eLearning

-Jeremy Bond is a passionate career educator, technologist, and Central Michigan University alumnus.
+Dr. Jeremy Bond is a passionate career educator, technologist, and Central Michigan University alumnus, having earned Bachelor of Science, Master of Arts, and Doctor of Educational Technology degrees.
 He joined the University's professional staff in May of 1999, to aid in the support of CMU's first online doctoral program, the Doctor of Audiology (Au.D.).
-Currently, Jeremy serves as Interim Director/eLearning in Academic Development’s Center for Excellence in Teaching and Learning.
+Currently, Jeremy serves as Interim Director/eLearning in the Office of Curriculum and Instructional Support’s Center for Excellence in Teaching and Learning.
 In the director role, he oversees a brilliant team of technical, media, instructional design, and administrative support professionals.

 When Jeremy is not working, he treasures time with the loves of his life - his wife, Amy, and their children, Ella, Mitchell, and Carter.
 He is a loyal friend, and an avid numismatist (coin collector), enjoys movies, history, travel and caring for his home and yard.